 Continuing Education Activity

 Cardiac pheochromocytoma is a rare type of primary cardiac tumor.
 It is a catecholamine-secreting tumor that can cause serious morbidity and mortality if not promptly diagnosed and treated.
-This activity outlines the clinical presentations, pathophysiology, histopathology, evaluation, treatment, and prognosis of cardiac pheochromocytomas.
+This activity outlines the clinical presentation, pathophysiology, histopathology, evaluation, treatment, and prognosis of cardiac pheochromocytoma.
 It highlights the role of the interprofessional team in evaluating and treating patients with this condition.

 - Identify the etiology of cardiac pheochromocytomas.